 GCash has certainly utilized different ways to leverage technology to make payments and money movements easier for everyone.
-Setting up your own partner outlet is one of these.
+Setting up your own Pera Outlet is one of these.
 Now you don’t even need to go outside to set up your new account.
 You just need your GCash app to start.

 What is a GCash Pera Outlet?

 However, having official accreditation means more protection for GCash users and more earnings for sari-sari stores.
-This is because official partner outlets don’t charge extra fees, and merchants would also be able to earn commissions from certain transactions coursed through them.
-Additionally, it can enable merchants to provide value-added services that only partner outlets can do (ex., GCash Padala).
+This is because official Pera Outlets don’t charge extra fees, and merchants would also be able to earn commissions from certain transactions coursed through them.
+Additionally, it can enable merchants to provide value-added services that only Pera Outlets can do (ex., GCash Padala).

-What benefits would I get if I set up my own partner outlet?
+What benefits would I get if I set up my own Pera Outlet?

 - You get 0.5% of any cash-in, cash-out, and padala transaction.